-Geographic Information Systems at Hofstra
+Geographic Information Systems (GIS) at Hofstra

 - Introductory and intermediate GIS classes where students will learn the fundamentals and the practical aspects of this amazing mapping technology.